fortierq/add-binder-link-action/README.md

 # add-binder-link-action

 This GitHub action automatically adds a Binder link to every notebook in a repository, and push the changes.
+It works by looking at the first line of the form `# ...`

 Example: